rodrigueg/rodrigueg.github.io/content/projects.md

 <span style='text-align: justify;'>

-Rodrigue participated in a 4-persons group to the 1st CASSINI Hackathon edition.
-The Hackathon's theme was "Digitising Green Spaces 2021".
-After 3 days, the team (named SANDLESS) presented their project to the French jury members.
-After deliberation, SANDLESS won the first prize and reached to the european final.
-To defend their project, SANDLESS had to prepare a short video to introduce the project and pass a Q&A step with the european jury members.
-After deliberation, SANDLESS got the 3rd place at the european final.
-Then, SANDLESS got offered a 100-hours mentorship program with Business and Marketing experts.
+Rodrigue participated in a team of four at the first CASSINI Hackathon.
+The theme of the hackathon was "_Digitalization of Green Spaces_".
+After three days, the team, named __SANDLESS__, presented their project to the French jury.
+SANDLESS won first prize and qualified for the European final.

+To defend their project in the final, SANDLESS prepared a short video presentation and participated in a Q&A session with the European jury.
+After deliberation, SANDLESS achieved 3<sup>rd</sup> place in Europe and was awarded a 100-hour mentorship program with experts in Business and Marketing.

-The mentorship program went from September 2021 to February 2022.
-Under the supervision of Dany Robberecht and Benoit De Vrieze, SANDLESS had as mentors: Carlos Bello Marcos (INNOVA4EU), Miguel Ángel López Trujillo (Lean Sales), Jasmina Ristic (Horizer) and Marco Poliafico (GE Renewable Energy).
+The mentorship program took place between September 2021 and February 2022.
+Under the supervision of Dany Robberecht and Benoit de Vrieze, SANDLESS followed the program with the following mentors: Carlos Bello Marcos (INNOVA4EU), Miguel Ángel López Trujillo (Lean Sales), Jasmina Ristic (Horizer), and Marco Poliafico (GE Renewable Energy).

 <u>Team name</u>: SANDLESS (<b>S</b>oftware to <b>A</b>nalyze <b>N</b>atural <b>D</b>ata to <b>L</b>ower <b>E</b>cological <b>S</b>tress with <b>S</b>atellites).\
-<u>Team members</u>: <a href="https://www.linkedin.com/in/erwan-aulnette" target="_blank">Erwan Aulnette</a>, <a href="https://www.linkedin.com/in/guillaumecouarch" target="_blank">Guillaume Couarc'h</a>, <a href="https://www.linkedin.com/in/rodrigueg/" target="_blank"><b>Rodrigue Govan</b></a> and <a href="https://www.linkedin.com/in/romanescherrer" target="_blank">Romane Scherrer</a>.
+<u>Team members</u>: <a href="https://www.linkedin.com/in/erwan-aulnette" target="_blank">Erwan Aulnette</a>, <a href="https://www.linkedin.com/in/guillaumecouarch" target="_blank">Guillaume Couarc'h</a>, <a href="https://www.linkedin.com/in/rodrigueg/" target="_blank"><b>Rodrigue Govan</b></a>, and <a href="https://www.linkedin.com/in/romanescherrer" target="_blank">Romane Scherrer</a>.

 <div style="display:inline-block; justify-content: center;">
   <a href="https://www.linkedin.com/in/erwan-aulnette" target="_blank"><img align="left" width=75 src="/images/erwan-aulnette.jpg" alt="Erwan Aulnette" class="faces"></a>